decentralized-identity/trustdidweb-v03/spec/implementors_guide.md

   service the hash of the "next key" as defined in this specification.
-For example, an entity might have the "active" DID/key hosted by one Cloud Provider, and the "next key" by another, on the theory that an attacker might get into one environment or another or not both.
+For example, an entity might have the "active" DID/key hosted by one Cloud Provider, and the "next key" by another, on the theory that an attacker might get into one environment or another but not both.
 - When a key rotation is to be done, two entries are put in the log, using the following steps by the [[ref: DID Controller]]:
   1. Get the full key reference entry from the isolated service for the pre-rotation "nextKey".
   2. Locally generate a pre-rotation key hash for a new key that will soon become the "active" key.
   3. Add a [[ref: DID log]] entry that includes the items from the previous two steps, and signs the proof using an authorized key (that presumably it controls, though not required).
-    1. Although the [[ref: DID log]] could be published now, probably best to hold off and publish it after adding another entry.
+    1. Although the [[ref: DID log]] could be published now, it is probably best to hold off and publish it after adding a second, as described by the rest of the steps.
-  4. Get a new pre-rotation from the isolated service.
+  4. Get a new pre-rotation hash from the isolated service.
   5. Get the full key-rotation key reference for the pre-rotation hash created for the last [[ref: DID log entry]].
   6. Add a [[ref: DID Log]] entry that includes the items from the previous two step
-  7. If they key rotated in the previous [[ref: DID log entry]] was a/the authorized to make updates to the DID, call the isolated service to produce the [[ref: Data Integrity]] proof over the entry using the key that services controls.
+  7. If the key rotated in the previous [[ref: DID log entry]] was a/the authorized key to make updates to the DID, call the isolated service to produce the [[ref: Data Integrity]] proof over the entry using the key the isolated service controls.
      1. This step is not needed if the active service has a key authorized to sign the DIDDoc update.
-  8. Publish the new [[ref: DID log]] with the two new entries.
+  8. Publish the new [[ref: DID log]] containing the two new entries.

 #### Post Quantum Attacks